-Section 3 of the Prevention of Money-laundering (Maintenance of Records) Rules, 2005 also provides for Maintenance of records of all cash transactions where forged or counterfeit currency notes or bank notes have been used as genuine or where any forgery of a valuable security or a document has taken place facilitating the transactions.
+Section 3 of the Prevention of Money-laundering (Maintenance of Records) Rules, 2005 also provides for maintenance of records of all cash transactions where forged or counterfeit currency notes or bank notes have been used as genuine or where any forgery of a valuable security or a document has taken place facilitating the transactions.

 The menace of counterfeiting currency has been ever increasing.
 There have been numerous cases over the years wherein gangs and rackets have been busted by the government investigation agencies.
-One of the recent cases in 2019, included two persons from Karnataka, were convicted under Section 489B (using as genuine, forged or counterfeit currency-notes), 489C (possession of forged or counterfeit currency/bank-notes) and 120B (criminal conspiracy) of the Indian Penal Code.
+One of the recent cases in 2019, included two persons from Karnataka, convicted under Section 489B (using as genuine, forged or counterfeit currency-notes), 489C (possession of forged or counterfeit currency/bank-notes) and 120B (criminal conspiracy) of the Indian Penal Code.
 They were initially caught with the possession of fake currency valuing ₹10,20,000.
 It was revealed in successive investigations that the accused along with their associates had hatched a criminal conspiracy for procuring and circulating Fake Indian Currency Notes (FICN) in India which was procured from Bangladesh via Indo-Bangladesh International border.

-As of now, India does not have a separate legislation that specifically deals with the counterfeiting of currency.
+As of now, India does not have a separate legislation that specifically deals with counterfeiting of currency.
 In a time where technology can be dangerously advantageous, the introduction of a law that regulates and keeps a check on crimes involving counterfeit currency is essentially a priority.